apache/arrow/docs/source/format/CDeviceDataInterface.rst

 are CPU buffers.
 Since Apache Arrow is designed to be a universal in-memory format for representing tabular ("columnar") data, there will be the desire to leverage this data on non-CPU hardware such as GPUs.
-One example of such a case is the `RAPIDS cuDF library` which uses the Arrow memory format with CUDA for NVIDIA GPUs.
+One example of such a case is the `RAPIDS cuDF library`_ which uses the Arrow memory format with CUDA for NVIDIA GPUs.
 Since copying data from host to device and back is expensive, the ideal would be to be able to leave the data on the device for as long as possible, even when passing it between runtimes and libraries.

 The Arrow C Device data interface builds on the existing C data interface by adding a very small, stable set of C definitions to it.
+These definitions are equivalents to the ``ArrowArray`` and ``ArrowArrayStream`` structures from the C Data Interface which add members to allow specifying the device type and pass necessary information to synchronize with the producer.
 For non-C/C++ languages and runtimes, translating the C definitions to corresponding C FFI declarations should be just as simple as with the current C data interface.

 Applications and libraries can then use Arrow schemas and Arrow formatted memory on non-CPU devices to exchange data just as easily as they do